ferrous-systems/wasm-training-2022/book/src/tutorial/web/wasm-bindgen.md

 The `wasm-bindgen` CLI utility works on the compiled `.wasm` file.
 It supports several different output targets.
-For this tutorial we focus only on JavaScript and the `no-modules` target.
+For this tutorial we focus only on JavaScript and the `web` target.

 ```
-wasm-bindgen path/to/module.wasm --out-dir app --target no-modules --no-typescript
+wasm-bindgen path/to/module.wasm --out-dir app --target web --no-typescript
 ```

 ## `#[wasm_bindgen(start)]`